 8. Kitty Hawk

 The original plane that flew at Kitty Hawk on December 17, 1903, was placed in a Science Museum in London in 1928.
 Twenty years later, the museum sent the plane back to the United States.
 It can now be seen at the National Air Museum in Washington, D.C.

 The Wright brothers’ road to making history was not a smooth path.
 They had many obstacles, both physical and emotional, that they had to overcome.
 The most significant of these obstacles occurred when Orville had an accident in his plane.
 He had several broken bones and his passenger died.
 This tragic event was pivotal for the brothers and they were able to learn from the unfortunate experience.

 The plane that took flight on that December day in 1903 was called the “Wright Flyer.”
 Only five people watched the historic event and very few newspapers even wrote a story about it.

-Click here for recommended Wilbur Wright and Orville Wright websites.
+Learn more with at these Wilbur Wright and Orville Wright websites.